Clusters

 Introduction

 You can add your existing Kubernetes clusters and environments on the Clusters and Environments section.
-You must have a access to add a cluster.
+You must have a super admin access to add a cluster.

 Figure 1: Clusters and Environments in Devtron